aabbtree77/digispark-attiny85-command-line/README.md

 ## Introduction

-MCS Digistump Digispark Attiny 85 is an inexpensive (five-euro) board that has a 16MHz CPU, 8KB RAM (really 6K due to the pre-loaded bootloader-programmer), 8-IO pin ATmega microcontroller with the USB connector, see the image below.
+MCS Digistump Digispark Attiny 85 is the cheapest complete MCU board whose (five-euro) price is close to that of the MCU chip (Attiny 85) alone.

 ![gThumb](attiny85-dostojevskij.jpg "Digispark ATtiny85")

 The problem is that its programming (flashing) [is not as trivial as it should be][why-im-not-using].
 Most tutorials involve the [Arduino][bootloader] IDE, but those IDE-centered workflows depend on the IDE version number and are not flexible and portable enough.
-Here are some notes about programming this chip directly from the Ubuntu 20.04 command line terminal.
+Here are some notes about programming this board directly from the Ubuntu 22.04 command line terminal.

 ## Flashing Code to MicroController